-A supposed teacher who allegedly witnessed the alleged 26 August 2013 incendiary bomb attack appears in footage shot at Atareb Hospital on 26 August 2013 and screened on Sky News.
+A “teacher” who supposedly witnessed the alleged 26 August 2013 incendiary bomb attack appears in footage shot at Atareb Hospital on 26 August 2013 and screened on Sky News.
 His words are translated as follows:

 We have an institute where we teach students.
 The plane hit a residential area in Urum al-Kubra.
 We tried to get out quickly so we didn’t get hurt but it seems someone’s fate caught up with them today.
 A gathering of students formed which is normal as the students needed to leave under these circumstances and the plane hit us.

 This would appear to be the same person – identifiable by the three distinct black marks on his white t-shirt – who is standing at the back of the room in the section of Panorama ‘Saving Syria’s Children’ commencing at 33:38, lurching and swaying in a bizarre fashion.
 The same figure also appears in shot with Ian Pannell from 33:05.